Abdullah Al-Mayouf: Al-Ahli

 On 31 October 2007, Al-Mayouf joined Al-Ahli following his release by Al-Hilal.
 He made his debut on 30 December 2007 in the Prince Faisal bin Fahd Cup match against Al-Tai.
 He made his league debut for Al-Ahli on 13 January 2010 against Al-Qadsiah.
 He would go on and start the final seven league matches for Al-Ahli.
 Al-Mayouf also started the 2010 Saudi Crown Prince Cup Final loss against Al-Hilal.
 On 27 April 2012, Al-Mayouf scored his first goal for Al-Ahli in the King Cup match against Al-Faisaly.
 On 18 May 2012, Al-Mayouf started the King Cup final against Al-Nassr.
 On 10 November 2012, Al-Mayouf started 2012 AFC Champions League Final which Al-Ahli went on to lose 3–0 against South Korean side Ulsan Hyundai.
 On 26 April 2013, Al-Mayouf renewed his contract with Al-Ahli.
 On 14 February 2015, in the Crown Prince Cup final, Al-Mayouf was sent off and his replacement, Yasser Al-Mosailem, went on to save a penalty.
 In the 2015–16 season, Al-Mayouf was dropped in favour of Al-Mosailem and he made just eight appearances across all competitions.
-Following the expiration of his contract, Al-Mayouf refused to sign a new deal and left the club due to personal reasons.
+Following the expiration of his contract, Al-Mayouf refused to sign a new deal and left the club for personal reasons.

 Al-Hilal

-2016–17

 On 13 August 2016, Abdullah returned to Al-Hilal after nine years with Al-Ahli, signing a two-year contract.
 On 8 August 2016, Al-Mayouf made his debut against former club Al-Ahli in the 2016 Saudi Super Cup which Al-Hilal lost on penalty shootouts.
 On 13 August 2016, Abdullah made his league debut for Al-Hilal against Al-Batin and kept a clean sheet in the 2–0 win.
 On 4 May 2017, Abdullah played the final match of the league against Al-Nassr where they hammered them 5–1 and lifted the league title.
 He played all of the matches in the league that season.
 On 18 May 2017, Al-Mayouf played the final of the King Cup against his former club Al-Ahli which they won 3–2.